damianludwiczak89/sudoku/README.md

 ## Planned works

 - If user provides invalid values in the custom section and tries to get a solution - show which cells exactly are invalid
-- Consider changing prompting from Javascript's alert() to something more estetically pleasing
+- Consider changing prompting from Javascript's alert() to something more aesthetically pleasing